Marianna Fiorin

 I think the balance between aesthetics and comfort is key.
 Also, the use of some design and art elements that are recognizable and make the project unique.

-With time I learned to be more self-confident while coming also to understand that people’s reactions to design proposals can vary.
+With time, I learned to be more self-confident while also coming to understand that people’s reactions to design proposals can vary.
 Sometimes they’re immediately drawn to an idea, while other times they’re hesitant or even resistant.
-It’s not personal, rather, it’s a reflection of the subjective nature of art and design.
+It’s not personal; rather, it’s a reflection of the subjective nature of art and design.

 A good designer knows the importance of listening to clients, understanding their needs, and remaining flexible in their approach.
 Authenticity and self-respect are always fundamental, as is maintaining a respectful attitude towards others throughout the creative process.

-Take lots of notes, save inspirations that you like, but most importantly listen to your clients’ words.
+Take lots of notes, save inspirations that you like, but most importantly, listen to your clients’ words.